rmind/libqsbr/README.md

 		/*
 		 * Perform an asynchronous flush: attempt to reclaim the
 		 * objects previously added to the list; if they are not
-		 * ready to be reclaimed - just returns, so this flush
+		 * ready to be reclaimed - the function just returns, so
-		 * should be invoked periodically.
+		 * the flush should be invoked periodically.
 		 */
 		gc_async_flush(gc);
 	}